Skip to main content

 • Make sure fuel-burning heaters are designed for indoor use and are properly ventilated.

-• Maintain heating equipment and chimneys by having them cleaned and inspected at least once a year by a qualified professional.
+• Chimneys and vents should be professionally cleaned and inspected at least once a year.

-• Make sure the fireplace has a sturdy screen to stop sparks from escaping.
+• Make sure the fireplace has a sturdy metal or glass screen to stop sparks from escaping and igniting other objects.

 • Place ashes in a metal container, soak them with water, and keep them at least 10 feet away from the home or anything that can burn.
 Dispose of the ash only after it is cool.